-After users sign in to Tableau Cloud with their Tableau user name and password, they are prompted to choose a supported verification method – Salesforce Authenticator or other time-based, one-time passcode (TOTP) authenticator apps.
+After users sign in to Tableau Cloud with their Tableau username and password, they’re prompted to choose a supported verification method.
 For more information about the user process for registering and managing a verification method, see Register for multi-factor authentication.

 When enabling MFA for your users, we recommended the following best practices for your site admin accounts:

-Register a minimum of two verification methods: For each site admin account, register at least two verification methods to reduce the risk of being locked out of the site.
-For example, after you have registered a primary verification method, we recommend you add the Recovery Codes option to generate a set of recovery codes as backup.
+- Register a minimum of two verification methods: For each site admin account, register at least two verification methods to reduce the risk of being locked out of the site.
+For example, after you’ve registered a primary verification method, we recommend you add the Recovery Codes option to generate a set of recovery codes as backup.

-Designate at least two site admin accounts to manage users and MFA: Designate at least two site admin-level accounts (Site Administrator Creator or Site Administrator Explorer) that have permissions to manage users and MFA settings.
-This can help prevent admin access delays if another admin is locked out of the site.
+- Designate at least one site admin account to manage users and MFA: Designate at least one site admin-level account (Site Administrator Creator or Site Administrator Explorer) that has permissions to manage users and MFA settings.
+This redundancy can help prevent admin access delays if another admin is locked out of the site.

 Manage verification methods